No Shoveling Sunshine

 Seaside Grill – Pompano Beach restaurant (night of Day 2)

-The concierge James recommended this restaurant which was literally up the street from our hotel
+Our Concierge James recommended this restaurant which was quite literally up the street from our hotel

 Day 3 – 9Face Sushi – another Pompano Beach restaurant – dining al fresco – out here it seems as if everyone and their grandmother owns a dog (smile)